VOLUNTEER TO HELP THE HEDGEHOGS

 We clean everything out daily.
 Cleanliness is paramount to avoid spreading illness and even if it wasn't, the smell from one cage not cleaned for 24 hours is unbelievable.
 We have A LOT of cages... and no gas masks.

-If all of the above hasn't put you off and you would still like to help out, there are a number of ways you can do that.
+If all the above has put you off but you would still like to help out, there are a number of ways you can do that.